adobe/commerce-cif-connector/README.md

 * `rootPath` - configure the root path of the virtual catalog data tree to be used (default = `/var/commerce/products`)
 * `multiple` (true, false) - allows to select one or multiple products (default = false)
 * `emptyText` - to configure the empty text value of the picker field
-* `selectionId` (id, sku, slug, path, skus) - allows to choose the product attribute to be returned by the picker (default = id).
-Using `sku` returns the sku of the selected product, while using `skus` returns a string like `base#variant` with the skus of the base product and the selected variant, or a single sku if a base product is selected.
+* `selectionId` (id, sku, slug, path, combinedSku) - allows to choose the product attribute to be returned by the picker (default = id).
+Using `sku` returns the sku of the selected product, while using `combinedSku` returns a string like `base#variant` with the skus of the base product and the selected variant, or a single sku if a base product is selected.
 * `filter` (folderOrProduct, folderOrProductOrVariant) - filters the content to be rendered by the picker while navigating the product tree. `folderOrProduct` - renders folders and products. `folderOrProductOrVariant` - renders folders, product and product variants.
 If a product or product variant is rendered it becomes also selectable in the picker. (default = `folderOrProduct`)

 ### Category Picker